-2S1 - Academic Achievement - Reading/Language Arts - six schools and 14 consortiums failed to meet the 90% adjusted performance level this year.
+2S1 - Academic Achievement - Reading/Language Arts - 4 schools and 14 consortiums failed to meet this year's 90% adjusted performance level.

-2S2 - Academic Attainment - Mathematics - six schools and 13 consortiums failed to meet the 90% adjusted performance level this year.
+2S2 - Academic Attainment - Mathematics - 2 schools and 16 consortiums failed to meet this year's 90% adjusted performance level.

-2S3 - Academic Attainment - Science - three schools and nine consortiums failed to meet the 90% adjusted performance level this year.
+2S3 - Academic Attainment - Science - 4 schools and 11 consortiums failed to meet this year's 90% adjusted performance level.

-3S1 - Post- Program Placement- no schools and one consortium failed to meet the 90% target.
+3S1 - Post- Program Placement- 2 schools and no consortiums failed to meet the 90% target.

-4S1 - Non-Traditional Program Concentration- one school and no consortiums failed to meet the 90% target.
+4S1 - Non-Traditional Program Concentration- 2 schools and no consortiums failed to meet the 90% target.

-5S3 - Worked -Based Learning two schools and four consortiums failed to meet the 90% target.
+5S3 - Worked-Based Learning no schools and one consortium failed to meet the 90% target.